 Featured Image: Helen E. Turquand’s cover for the first edition of the picnic cookbook places the food in the foreground and the motorcar discreetly behind.

 See Linda Hull Larned.
-One Hundred Picnic Suggestions (New York: Charles Scribner’s Sons,1915.
-Other cookbooks are One Hundred Salads (1914), One Hundred Cold Desserts (1914), and One Hundred Luncheon Dishes (1915).
+One Hundred Picnic Suggestions (1915).
+Cover design is by Helen Turquand.
+Larned’s other cookbooks are One Hundred Salads (1914), One Hundred Cold Desserts (1914), and One Hundred Luncheon Dishes (1915).